The contributions you make in a tax year count towards the annual allowance for that tax year.

 What is it?

-The money purchase annual allowance (MPAA) is lower than the annual allowance and it may apply if you choose to flexibly access your retirement savings from 6 April 2015.
-The government introduced the MPAA to make sure there’s no room to abuse the tax relief that can be claimed on any new pension contributions by those who have taken some or all of their retirement savings.
+The money purchase annual allowance (MPAA) is lower than the annual allowance and it may apply if you choose to flexibly access your pension savings from 6 April 2015.
+The government introduced the MPAA to make sure there’s no room to abuse the tax relief that can be claimed on any new pension contributions by those who have taken some or all of their pension savings.

 How does it work?